leta199/Simulation-Conditional-Probability/README.md

 - Simualtion creation using loops
 - Creation of reauseable function
-- Test of the function (Edge cases, error messages and extreme values)
+- Test of the function (edge cases, error messages and extreme values)

 ## HOW IT'S MADE
 Languages used: R version (4.5.1)